Ash0422/MyPortfolio/README.md

 ## The following image shows the application's been deployed:
 ![image of the application 3](./assets/images/Screenshot8.png)
 ## Installation
-To install the project follow these steps: you can : go to this link: https://text-editor-x.herokuapp.com/ and check my Portfolio
+you can :
+go to this link: https://my-portfolio-ash.herokuapp.com/Project and check my Portfolio

 ## Usage